 Welcome to my website!

 I am a researcher in moral, political, and legal philosophy.
 I work on several fields, including climate justice and climate ethics, environmental philosophy, global justice, animal ethics, intergenerational justice, the ethics of technological innovation, effective altruism, and citizenship theory.
 I am interested in topics such as sustainability, eco-anxiety, energy transition, citizenship, human rights, and ideal and non-ideal theory.
 I am also interested in the history of philosophy, especially the moral and political philosophy of Hutcheson, Rousseau, Kant, and Rawls.

-I teach modern and political philosophy, on topics such as the philosophy of human rights, political liberalism, theories of sovereignty, political liberty, just war theories, and intergenerational justice.
-I also teach moral philosophy, especially global ethics, sustainability ethics, and climate ethics.
-I also regularly teach the political thought of Hobbes, Locke, Rousseau, Kant, Mill, Tocqueville, Arendt, and Rawls.
+I teach political philosophy, on topics such as the philosophy of human rights, political liberalism, theories of sovereignty, political liberty, just war theories, and intergenerational justice.
+I also teach moral philosophy, especially global ethics, sustainability ethics, climate ethics, and big data ethics.
+Finally, I regularly teach the political thought of Hobbes, Locke, Rousseau, Kant, Mill, Tocqueville, Arendt, and Rawls.

 This website provides access to information on my (short) biography, my (existing and forthcoming) publications, my (past and upcoming) talks, my teachings, and my reviewing and outreach activities.

 If you want to get in touch with me, please send an email to firstname.lastname@example.org